Skip to main content

 import { Module } from '@nestjs/common';

-import { JetstreamModule } from '@horizon-republic/nestjs-jetstream';
+import { JetstreamModule, MsgpackCodec } from '@horizon-republic/nestjs-jetstream';

-import { MsgPackCodec } from './codec/msgpack.codec';
+import { Packr } from 'msgpackr';

 @Module({